 Notes

-- I recommend storing the fudge in the refrigerator or freezer until ready to use.
+- Store Properly: Keep fudge refrigerated or frozen until ready to use.

 New baker with much more confidence with your great